U.S. Style Rotation

 THE MORNINGSTAR STYLE BOX WAS INTRODUCED IN 1992 AS A WAY TO HELP ADVISORS AND INVESTORS CLASSIFY FUNDS BASED UPON INVESTMENT GROWTH, VALUE AND SIZE FACTORS.

-During the market cycle, different style box ETFs perform better than others.
+During the market cycle, different investment style ETFs perform better than others.
 The U.S. Style Rotation model uses a rules-based approach to determine the top two styles to invest in each month.

 During down markets, the model uses our “downside risk protector” to invest in cash or short-term securities.
 This allows for growth potential while managing risk.